albertllousas/monads-explained/readme.md

 }
 ```

-Scenario 3: We want to get an account from a repository, add some cash, and save it back with the new state.
+**Scenario 3**: We want to get an account from a repository, add some cash, and save it back with the new state.

 ```kotlin
 interface AccountRepository {